cynic-net/pactivate/README.md

 ### Command-line options

 - `-b BUILD`: Set the build dir
-- `-B BASE`: Set the base dir
+- `-B PROJDIR`: Set the project dir (sometimes called the "BASE" dir)
 - `-i`: Enter interactive shell in container after the test completes
 - `-q`: Run programs in quiet mode to reduce output verbosity

-You can use a different python interpreter by symlinking `$BASE/.python` to your interpreter of choice.
-This is not normally commited, but is in $BASE so that it persists even after `rm -rf $BUILD` to do a fully clean build.
+You can use a different python interpreter by symlinking `$PROJDIR/.python` to your interpreter of choice.
+This is not normally commited, but is in $PROJDIR so that it persists even after `rm -rf $BUILD` to do a fully clean build.